X

 IRB/EC review of Protocol Exceptions

 Investigators requesting a protocol exception must submit a protocol exception request to the IRB office with any supporting documentation.
 The protocol exception is processed within the IRB office.
 The submission is pre-reviewed for completeness and determines the level of review required.
-The IRB/EC usually review the protocol exception via expedited review procedures and document their determination.
-Once a determination is made by the IRB/EC, the investigator will receive a notification of determination from the IRB/EC.

 Management and Reporting of Protocol or GCP Deviations and Serious Breaches